Churnet Valley Railway: Westwards

 West of Leek Brook Junction is the 10 mi Stoke–Leek line.
-The line is part of the planned Moorland & City network (see separate section) and is mothballed by Network Rail pending work to return it to a usable condition.
-As the Churnet Valley Railway has certain running rights on the Moorland & City network, it is feasible that heritage steam trains could use the line once more.
+The line was part of the planned Moorland & City network and is mothballed by Network Rail pending work to return it to a usable condition.

-Any possible extension towards Stoke-on-Trent railway station could see the Churnet Valley Railway interchange with commuter rail services on the West Coast Main Line once time, money and finances allow.

 In January 2012 the CVR publicly announced they were involved in the restoration of the 4 mi from Leek Brook Junction to Endon Station in collaboration with Moorlands & City Railways.
 In 2011 vegetation was cleared on the section to allow a comprehensive survey of the track to be undertaken, and in 2012 extensive sleeper replacement began in order to bring the route up to passenger carrying standards.
 This was being completed by Churnet Valley Railway volunteers, in partnership with Moorland & City Railways, and supported by contractors where necessary.

 Work stopped when a local resident made a village green application for the track bed, claiming that the line had become a village green through its lack of use as a railway for a number of years and that many locals used it as a footpath already.
 This was eventually rejected by Staffordshire County Council, as none of the criteria for village green status were met.
 Meanwhile, negotiations continued between MCR (plus CVR) and Network Rail to instate a heritage service on a restricted number of dates to Endon.
 In early 2013 it was announced that the CVR would be looking to take a tenancy out on part of the former station building to open a tea room, in order to create a presence within the village and signal its commitment to returning trains to the station.
 This tea room was subsequently opened on 13 January 2015 by a local couple and named 'The Station Kitchen'.